emp74ark/cv/cv.md

 -   English B2

 ## Summary
 Enthusiastic and detail-oriented front-end web-developer.
 Stress resistant.
-I love good designs and enjoy coding a beautiful UI.
+Love good designs and enjoy coding a beautiful UI.

 Proficient in both individual and collaborative project settings, development using different project management systems (JIRA, YouTrack, GitHub Projects).
 Know how to cooperate with different sorts of persons or teams.